Bjarni Tryggvason

 Bjarni Valdimar Tryggvason (September 21, 1945 – April 5, 2022) was an Icelandic-born Canadian engineer and a NRC/CSA astronaut.
-He served as a Payload Specialist on Space Shuttle mission STS-85 in 1997, a 12-day mission to study changes in the Earth's atmosphere.
+He served as a Payload Specialist on Space Shuttle mission STS-85 in 1997, a nearly 12-day mission to study changes in the Earth's atmosphere.
+Bjarni is the first, and as of 2024, only Canadian astronaut of Icelandic birth.

 Early life

 Tryggvason was born in Reykjavík, Iceland, on September 21, 1945.
 He moved to Canada with his parents when he was eight years old, and grew up in Vancouver, British Columbia.
-After attending high school in Richmond, BC, he obtained a B.A.Sc. degree in engineering physics from the University of British Columbia in 1972, and subsequently completed postgraduate work in engineering with specialization in applied mathematics and fluid dynamics at the University of Western Ontario.
+After attending high school in Richmond, British Columbia, he obtained a B.A.Sc. degree in engineering physics from the University of British Columbia in 1972, and subsequently studied at the postgraduate level in engineering with specialization in applied mathematics and fluid dynamics at the University of Western Ontario.

 Academic career

 Tryggvason worked as a meteorologist with the cloud physics group at the Atmospheric Environment Service in Toronto in 1972 and 1973.
 In 1974, he joined the University of Western Ontario to work as a research associate at the Boundary Layer Wind Tunnel Laboratory working on projects involving rigid and aero-elastic model studies of wind effects on structures.
 In 1987, he was a guest research associate at Kyoto University, Japan.
 This was followed by a similar position at James Cook University in Townsville, Australia.
 In late 1979, he returned to the University of Western Ontario as a lecturer in applied mathematics.

 In 1982, Tryggvason joined the Low Speed Aerodynamics Laboratory at the National Research Council (NRC) in Ottawa.
 He became part of the NRC team assembled to study the sinking of the Ocean Ranger oil rig in support of the Royal Commission investigation.
 He designed and led the aerodynamics tests, which established the wind loads acting on the rig.
 Between 1981 and 1992, he was also a part-time lecturer at the University of Ottawa and Carleton University, teaching graduate courses on structural dynamics and random vibrations.

 Tryggvason had about 4,000 hours of flight experience, held an Airline Transport Rating and had experience as a flight instructor.
 He was active in aerobatic flight and once qualified as captain in the Tutor jet trainer with the Royal Canadian Air Force.